 By-laws are the rules for managing the strata scheme.
-They are registered with NSW Land & Property Information.
+They are registered with NSW Land Registry Services.
 The landlord/agent must give you a copy of the owners corporation by-laws before entering into the tenancy agreement.
 This is a disclosure requirement that informs you about the by-laws that will apply should you take up the tenancy.

 Examples of by-laws: ‘no pets on the premises’, ‘no access to rooftop after 10pm’, ‘no bicycles to be chained in the stairwell’, ‘all floors to have some form of carpet or floor covering’.

 Some owners corporations make ‘house rules’ which they expect all occupants to follow.
 However, if such rules are not registered as by-laws, they are not lawful.